julia-laine-11/spot-micro-JML/My Progress/3 servo shenanigans.md

 I excitedly and nervously ordered these servos.
 I currently use them in my robot.
 They work well and I am happy with them.

 ![image](https://github.com/user-attachments/assets/03b9cbb8-88c0-4598-be13-51d360e015c9)

+They also fit in the same files.
+The servo horns are slightly different, but I made adjustments.